mdjahidhasan009/JavaScript-Note/variable/readme.md

 Using `instanceof` is generally the best way to detect reference values and their types in JavaScript due to its accuracy and reliability.

-# Passing Values by Reference vs by Value
+## Pass by Value vs Pass by Reference

 For a JavaScript developer, it's crucial to understand which values are passed by reference, and which ones are passed by value.
 Remember that objects, including arrays, are passed by reference while strings, booleans, and numbers are passed by value.

 ### Example 1